-After the report date, the actuary has no obligation to seek additional information which, if known at the report date, would have affected the report, but, if additional information comes to hand, would consider if it invalidates the report.
-Additional information invalidates the report if it reveals a data defect or a calculation error, provides additional information about the entity which is the subject of the report as that entity was at the calculation date, retroactively makes that entity a different entity at the calculation date, or makes that entity a different entity after the calculation date and a purpose of the work was to report on the entity as it would be as a result of the information.
+.33 After the report date, the actuary has no obligation to seek additional information which, if known at the report date, would have been reflected in the work, but, if additional information comes to hand, the actuary would consider if it affects the report.
+Additional information affects the report if it reveals a data defect or a calculation error, provides additional information about the entity which is the subject of the report as that entity was at the calculation date, retroactively makes that entity different at the calculation date, or makes that entity different after the calculation date and a purpose of the work was to report on the entity as it would be as a result of the information.

-- That additional information consists of both external information and internal discovery of an error in the work.
+- .34 That additional information consists of both external information and internal discovery of an error in the work.
 Its classification is similar to the classification of subsequent events.
-That is, if the additional information were a subsequent event, and if it would have to be taken into account in the data, methods, or assumptions for the work, then it would invalidate the report.
-It does not invalidate the report if it makes the entity which is the subject of the report a different entity after the calculation date and a purpose of the work is to report on the entity as it was at the calculation date; for example, if the additional information changes the outlook for the entity which would lead the actuary to select different assumptions at the next calculation date for a periodic report. - If the actuary withdraws or amends a report, then he or she would seek agreement with the client or employer on the notification to be given to users and on the preparation of an amended or replacement report in cases where there is no legal requirement to do so.
+That is, if the additional information were a subsequent event, and if it would have to be taken into account in the data, methods, or assumptions for the work, then it would affect the report.
+It does not affect the report if it makes the entity, which is the subject of the report, different after the calculation date and a purpose of the work is to report on the entity as it was at the calculation date; for example, if the additional information changes the outlook for the entity which would lead the actuary to select different assumptions at the next calculation date for a periodic report. - .35 If the actuary determines that the event affects the report, the actuary would determine whether the event invalidates the report.
+If the actuary determines that the event does not invalidate the report, then the actuary would consider whether to inform some or all of the users of the report about the event.
+If the actuary determines that the event invalidates the report, the actuary would withdraw or amend the report.
+If the actuary withdraws or amends a report, then he or she would seek agreement with the client or employer on the notification to be given to users and on the preparation of an amended or replacement report in cases where there is no legal requirement to do so.
 Failing such agreement, the actuary would consider seeking legal advice on the discharge of his or her responsibilities, taking consideration of the fact that, to the extent practical and useful, all users should so be informed.